Plasma Freezers

-Our extensive range of plasma freezers from Haier Biomedical and KW Apparecchi Scientifici operate between -20°C to -40°C.
+Our extensive range of plasma freezers from CoolerMed and EMSAS operate between -20°C to -40°C.

 Their versatility means they can also be used in laboratories to store samples as well as fresh frozen plasma (FFP).